 - Optimize caching of the site

 How to check if these ways have worked?
-You can use GTMetrix or Google PageSpeed Insights to enter your site URL and find out the current speed along with bugs spotted.
+You can use GTMetrix or Google PageSpeed Insights to enter your site URL and discover the current speed and bugs spotted.

 3. Focus on quality content to reduce bounce rate

-Content is the king, and we can’t stop telling how important content is in influencing the site ranking and readability.
+Content is king, and we can’t stop telling how important content is in influencing the site’s ranking and readability.

-Always focus on producing quality content in appropriate publishing routines to lower the bounce rate.
+Always produce quality content in appropriate publishing routines to lower the bounce rate.

 - Define the need of your audience.